Wrongful Death Dan Tuley

-The loss of a loved one can be a very emotional and difficult experience that can be compounded if it’s believed that the decease occurred as a result of another person’s gross negligence, which may include actions or inaction.
+The loss of a loved one can be a very emotional and difficult experience that can be compounded if it’s believed that the death occurred as a result of another person’s gross negligence, which may include actions or inaction.

 Wrongful death lawsuits can be filed in cases where “the death of one is caused by the wrongful act or omission of another,” according to Indiana law.
 Generally speaking, wrongful death cases are very similar to personal injury lawsuits, with the exception that the situation involves injuries that led to a fatality.

-The decedent’s estate and family members can file a wrongful death lawsuit, seeking compensation for losses such as burial expenses, loss of consortium and beyond.
+The decedent’s estate and family members can file a wrongful death lawsuit, seeking compensation for losses such as burial expenses, loss of consortium, and beyond.
 The legal team at Tuley Law Office is available to represent you and your case.

-The practice was founded by Attorney Daniel Tuley, who has more than 30 years of experience serving clients, including clients in Evansville, Indiana and the surrounding regions.
+Tuley Law Office was founded by Attorney Daniel Tuley, who has more than 30 years of experience serving clients, including clients in Evansville, Indiana and the surrounding regions.

 Questions About Wrongful Death Lawsuits in Indiana

 Wrongful death lawsuits can vary significantly from state to state, as each region has its own rules and regulations concerning how to proceed.
-As a result, our legal team gets many questions concerning an Indiana wrongful death lawsuit.
+As a result, our legal team gets many questions concerning Indiana wrongful death lawsuits.
 The attorneys and legal team at Tuley Law Office see the following inquiries on a frequent basis.